 Custodial Credit Risk - Custodial credit risk is the risk that in the event of a bank failure, the Hospital's deposits may not be returned to the Hospital.
-The Hospital does not have a deposit policy for custodial credit risk.
-Amounts on deposit in the state of Wisconsin are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 for the combined amount of all time and savings accounts (including NOW accounts) and \$250,000 for all demand deposit accounts (interest-bearing and non-interest-bea ring).
+Amounts on deposit in the state of Wisconsin are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 for the combined amount of all time and savings accounts (including NOW accounts) and \$250,000 for all demand deposit accounts (interest-bearing and non-interest-bearing).
 Accounts at each institution outside the state of Wisconsin are insured by the FDIC up to \$250,000 for the combined total of all deposit accounts.
 In addition, the State of Wisconsin Public Depository Guarantee Fund guarantees the Hospital's deposits up to \$400,000 per public depository.
 However, due to the relatively small size of the Guarantee Fund in relation to the total coverage, total recovery of losses may not be available.
-Collateral agreements are maintained with the banks.

-Cash is held for the Hospital by the Lafayette County treasurer in local bank accounts.
+The cash for the Hospital is commingled with the County and held by the County treasurer in local bank accounts.
+Collateral risk is managed by the County treasurer.